 It is true that you can change your baby’s diapers anywhere but a mother who has just given birth shouldn’t bend over so much.
 Therefore, it is necessary to have an upright surface to dress your baby on.

 You could also have guard rails or safety straps installed on the dresser to hold a wriggling baby in place during changes.
-You should know that this will be the case most times – the wriggling.
+You should know that this will be the case most times.

-Even if you do not cushion up the flat top of the dresser, you could lay a waterproof mat on it for your baby’s changes so that the top can be used to display figurines, awards or photos when your baby outgrows it.
+Even if you do not cushion the flat top of the dresser, you could lay a waterproof mat on it for your baby’s changes so that the top can be used to display figurines, awards, or photos when your baby outgrows it.

-Some parents do not consider this as essential baby furniture but when you consider the implication of a poor back health, you will see its importance.
+Some parents do not consider these as essential baby furniture but when you consider the implication of a poor back health, you will see their importance.

 Gliders that come with a matching ottoman are best to use because they move in sync with one another.
 Talk about that rocking feeling that keeps you at your zen.

 And after your baby outgrows the nursery, you can rock your ottoman in other rooms of the house.

 However, even if you get the glider alone, you should get a stool to rest your feet on when feeding or comforting your baby.